s-suresh-kumar/ArtViaMusic/README.md

 ## Possible Improvements and extensions

-  In future we would like to store the search history in localStorage and be able to recall history items for re-display.
-We can try exploring other AI APIs and or other endpoints within the same AI API for extracting keyword towards HarvardMuseumAPI.
-In future the app may be extended to play the found lyrics as music and or display lyrics in a side bar.
-If possible we would like to incorporate suggest (predictive) API, so that user does not end up giving wrong song names and artist names.
+  In the future we would like to store the search history in localStorage and be able to recall history items for re-display.
+We can try exploring other AI APIs or other endpoints within the same AI API for extracting keyword towards HarvardMuseumAPI.
+In the future the app may be extended to play the found lyrics as music and/or display lyrics in a side bar.
+If possible we would like to incorporate suggest (predictive) API, so that the user does not end up giving wrong song names and artist names.